 Current research indicates that a mix of biological and environmental factors influence alcoholism and addiction.
 Both a person’s genetic makeup and the environment they grew up in play a role.

-However, a single determining factor on who becomes an alcoholic or a drug addict and who doesn’t does not exist.
+However, a single determining factor on who becomes an alcoholic or a drug addict and who doesn’t exist.
 So far, researchers have not been able to pinpoint an exact reason some people find themselves addicted to drugs and alcohol.
 A number of risk factors influence the chances of someone developing a substance abuse problem.
 But researchers cannot point specifically to one single cause.

 Risk factors for the development of alcohol and drug addiction include: